fivetran/dbt_shopify/README.md

 ```

 ### Step 3: Define REST API or GraphQL API Source
-In INSERT_DATE, Fivetran released a new version of the Shopify connector that leverages Shopify's newer [GraphQL](https://shopify.dev/docs/apps/build/graphql) API instead of the REST API, as Shopify deprecated the REST API in October 2024.
+On INSERT_DATE, Fivetran released a new version of the Shopify connector that leverages Shopify's newer [GraphQL](https://shopify.dev/docs/apps/build/graphql) API instead of the REST API, as Shopify deprecated the REST API in October 2024.
 The GraphQL and REST API-based schemas are slightly different, but this package is designed to run for either or, not both.
 It will do so based on the value of the `shopify_api` variable.

 By default, `shopify_api` is set to `rest` and will run the `shopify__*` models in the [rest](https://github.com/fivetran/dbt_shopify/tree/main/models/rest) folder.
 If you would like to run the package on a GraphQL-based schema, adjust `shopify_api` accordingly.
 This will run the `shopify_gql__*` models in the [graphql](https://github.com/fivetran/dbt_shopify/tree/main/models/graphql) folder:

+> This variable is dynamically configured for you in Fivetran Quickstart based on your Shopify connection details.

 ```yml
 vars:
   shopify_api: graphql # By default = rest.
 Must be lowercase
 ```

-This variable is dynamically configured for you in Fivetran Quickstart based on your Shopify connection details.
+Overall, the package aims for parity across the different API versions and aligns column names with their REST names, **if the fields are supported in GraphQL**.
+There will be a 1:1 relationship between REST API and GraphQL based end models, but please note that the following source tables are not present in GraphQL and will therefore not be included in any transformations:
+- `ABANDONED_CHECKOUT_SHIPPING_LINE`: The absence of this table will result in no `shopify_gql__discounts.total_abandoned_checkout_shipping_price` field.
+- `ORDER_URL_TAG`: The absence of this table will result in no `shopify_gql__orders.order_url_tags` field.

 ### Step 4: Define database and schema variables
 #### Single connection